Close Menu

 Toggle

-• Why Teaching Toddlers with Visual Cues Works So Well
+• Why Visual Cues for Toddlers Work So Well

 • 5 Daily Behaviour Lessons for Toddlers Using Character Wall Images

-• How to Start Teaching Good Behaviour at Home Today
+• How to Start Teaching Toddler Life Skills at Home Today

-If you’re raising a 2-year-old, you already know how fast things can change.
+If you are raising a 2-year-old, you already know how fast things can change.

-One minute they’re laughing, the next they’re face-down on the floor because you gave them the wrong cup.
+One minute they are laughing, the next they are face-down on the floor because you gave them the wrong cup.

-Teaching good behaviour to toddlers isn’t really about rules or punishment.
+Teaching good behaviour to toddlers is not really about rules or punishment.

-It’s about small habits, repeated every day, until those habits just become part of who your child is.
+It is about small habits, repeated every day, until those habits become part of who your child is.

 In our home, one room does everything.
-It’s a playroom, a classroom, and my office all at once.
+It is a playroom, a classroom, and my office all at once.

 A father and his two children using a home classroom setup with a whiteboard against a wall decorated with blue cartoon decals.